Cover Letter Format: How to Format a Cover Letter in 2023

 Modern cover letter format example

-This format for a cover letter presents a sleek, readable appearance perfect for situations where you want to present yourself as an up-to-date, cutting-edge employee.
+This cover letter format is sleek and readable — perfect for situations where you want to present yourself as an up-to-date, cutting-edge employee.

-You can’t go wrong with this professional cover letter format for jobs that emphasize reliability, efficiency and productivity.
+This professional cover letter format is ideal for jobs emphasizing reliability, efficiency and productivity.

-Make your cover letter layout stand out from the crowd with this design, utilizing elegant colors and a stylish monogram design.
+This design will make your cover letter layout stand out from the crowd.
+It utilizes elegant colors and a stylish monogram design.

 Even simple can look good as long as you organize your letter in a streamlined format, as this cover letter structure demonstrates.